cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 - Use Cloudflare's Email Address Obfuscation for your email address but use it only on one Contact page:

-  Remove email address from website footer and only use it in a Contact page to remove the overhead of Cloudflare JS used for email address obfuscation to only one page.
+  Remove email address from website footer and only use it in a Contact page to limit the overhead of Cloudflare JS used for email address obfuscation to only one page.

   > A more solid solution is to use a local JS for email address obfuscation, the local solution can be more complicated but still suffers from lack of randomization.
 The Cloudflare email obfuscation solution is good enough, enable it if you haven't already.